hackclub/hackclub/workshops/soundboard/README.md

 ### Detecting the Click

 Before we connect the buttons and the functions, we must first identify the buttons in code.
-Conveniently, we've given each button an id attribute, making each of them easy to select.
+Conveniently, we've given each button an id attribute in our `index.html`, making each of them easy to select in `main.js`.

-We can thus use jQuery to find these buttons, by using special syntax:
+We can thus use jQuery to find these buttons, by using special syntax.
+We'll type this below our functions, in `main.js`:

 ```js
 $("#chop3");